PaulVanDev/HoeffdingD/README.md

-# HoeffdingD - Just Another Correlation Coefficient - Implementation in Python
+# HoeffdingD - Just Another Correlation Coefficient for Pandas

 Hoeffding’s test for dependence was proposed by Wassily Hoeffding (1948) as a test of correlation for two variables